tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 * `8XYE`: `VX = VY << 1` (VF is set to the bit that's shifted out)

 > Note that starting with the CHIP-48 and SUPER-CHIP interpreters in 1990, `8XY7` and `8XYE` were changed to do `VX >>= 1` and `VX <<= 1` respectively, ignoring the Y operand.
 For that reason, modern games should use the same V register as both operands to be cross-compatible.
-{: .prompt-warning}\n\n> The remaining instructions, `8XY8`–`8XYD` and `8XYF`, do not elicit useful functionality.
+{: .prompt-warning}\r\r> The remaining instructions, `8XY8`–`8XYD` and `8XYF`, do not elicit useful functionality.
-{: .prompt-info}\n\nThese four undocumented instructions were discovered pretty early on, in 1978, and described in the COSMAC VIP's newsletter _VIPER_ ([issue #2](https://archive.org/details/viper_1_02/page/n2/mode/1up)), but Bauer apparently wasn't aware of them at the time he made the DREAM 6800.
+{: .prompt-info}\r\rThese four undocumented instructions were discovered pretty early on, in 1978, and described in the COSMAC VIP's newsletter _VIPER_ ([issue #2](https://archive.org/details/viper_1_02/page/n2/mode/1up)), but Bauer apparently wasn't aware of them at the time he made the DREAM 6800.
 So his CHIP-8 interpreter in CHIPOS does not support them.
 My games, however, make heavy use of the shift instructions in particular.

 This meant I couldn't play my games in my DREAM emulator.
 I decided to take a little detour on my emulator development to see if I could cram them into CHIPOS.
 All I know about Motorola 6800 assembly is what I've learned from making this emulator, so this would be an interesting exercise.